Caesars Southern Indiana: Facilities

 The former main focus of the Horseshoe Southern Indiana complex was the M/V Glory of Rome riverboat, a four-story boat that was the largest riverboat in North America.
 It was also the largest riverboat casino in the world.
 It cost $50 million to construct.
 It is 452 ft long, 100 ft wide, with a total area of 173200 sqft.
 It has four 1000 hp Z-Drives.
 The smokestacks rise 100 ft from the waterline, with eight feet below the waterline.
 The riverboat had 93000 sqft of casino space with a maximum capacity of 5,030 "persons" (passengers and crew combined), with 3,600 gaming positions, 2,800 slot machines, and over 140 gaming tables.
 Since the casino has now moved onto dry land, and the riverboat is no longer part of the casino complex, Caesars announced plans to sell the riverboat.

 In a year 2000 study by the state of Indiana, 51.4% of casino employees are female, 12.9% are minorities, and 42.3% of employees coming from places other than Harrison, Floyd, and Clark County, Indiana.
-Only 30% of the 4.5 million admissions to the casino were of Indiana residents.
+Only 30% of the 4.5 million entrants to the casino were of Indiana residents.
 There were 68 arrests that year, mostly due to public drunkenness.

 Caesars Southern Indiana also includes a nature preserve, over 10 restaurants, a conference center, hotel, shopping center, and a nearby golf course with an equestrian theme called Chariot Run.

 In September 2022 it was announced that a Gordon Ramsay Steak restaurant will be opened at Caesars Southern Indiana before the end of the year.